Kathryn Finney

 Frequently asked questions.

-What is the most reliable way to raise capital as an underestimated founder?
+What is an underestimated founder?

 For underestimated founders